COSC3020/tsp-held-karp-noahvogt1/README.md

 The worst case asymptotic time complexity of my implimentation is $\Theta(n^2*2^n)$
 with n being the number of cities.
-The first for loop provides an n complexity because we are checking all of the nodes as start nodes.
-Then the second loop in the recursive function does the same thing.
+The first for loop provides an n complexity because we are checking all of the nodes as start nodes, this is in the tsp_hk() function.
+Then the second loop is in the rec_hk() function also loops over all of the nodes.
 The $2^n$  comes from the subset of cities.
 There are two options for each city, include it or don't.

 The worst case asymptotic memory complexity is $n*2^n$.
 This is because at any given time we will have the number of subsets stored which is $2^n$.
 Then we will also store the resulting length for the prior